 Sony is at it again with producing decent quality products and slapping an affordable price tag on them for that competitive edge.
 The Sony HT-X8500 soundbar comes without a separate subwoofer, but it still manages to put out room-filling sound due to its Digital Sound Processing technology.
 The soundbar also comes with 7 different sound modes to match your content, and is only about 35 inches wide, meaning it can sit very well just below your TV.
 To help you determine whether or not this is the best soundbar for you, we’ve put together this Sony HT-X8500 soundbar review, and we hope it’ll help you make an informed decision.
+If you want a speaker that also doubles as a personal assistant, you’ll also be interested in our review of the WooHoo smart AI speaker and home assistant.

 Why We Like It – Sony HT-X8500